cluebbers/deepnlp-ss23/README.md

 After 5 epochs no significant improvements in dev metrics.
 Train accuracy is nearly 100 % for every task.
 The conclusion is overfitting.
-We did another run and recorded the dev loss.
+We did another run to record the dev loss.

 ```
 python -u multitask_classifier.py --use_gpu --option finetune --lr 1e-5 --batch_size 64 --comment "baseline" --epochs 30